Parabolic Approximation Line Search for DNNs: Evaluation

-We performed a comprehensive evaluation to show the performance of \pal\ on a variety of DNN optimization problems.
-Therefore, we tested \pal\ on 4 state-of-the-art or commonly used architectures on CIFAR-10 \cite{CIFAR-10}, CIFAR100 \cite{CIFAR-10} and IMAGENET \cite{IMAGENET}.
-For CIFAR10 we evaluated on DenseNet40s \cite{denseNet}, EfficientNetB0s \cite{efficientnet}, ResNet32s \cite{resnet} and MobileNetV2s \cite{mobilenet}.
-For CIFAR100 we compared on the same networks except of using DenseNet100s instead of a DenseNet40s.
-On IMAGENET we evaluated on DenseNet121s, EfficientNetB0s, ResNet101s.
-The optimizers we compared \pal\ to are: \textit{SGD} with momentum \cite{grad_descent}, \textit{ADAM}\cite{adam}, \textit{RMSPROP}\cite{rmsProp} and the recently published \textit{RADAM}\cite{radam}.\\ To perform a fair comparison we compared hyperparameter combinations from commonly used hyperparameters for each optimizer.
-In addition, we utilize those combinations, to analyze the hyperparameter sensitivity for each optimizer.
-Detailed lists of hyperparameters and data augmentations used are given in Appendix \ref{sec:further_experiment_information}.
-For each hyperparameter combination we averaged our results over 3 runs using the seeds 1, 2 and 3.
-All in all we trained 1953 networks with Tensorflow 1.13 \cite{Tensorflow} on Nvidia Geforce GTX 1080 TI graphic cards.
-On CIFAR-10 and CIFAR-100 we trained between 1 and 2 hours, depending on the network.
-On IMAGENET each network was trained for 48 hours.\\ The training set to evaluation set split was 45000 to 15000 for CIFAR10 and CIFAR100.
-At the time of writing the default Tensorflow classes do not support the reuse of the same randomly sampled numbers for multiple inferences, therefore we implemented and used our own Dropout \cite{Dropout} layer.\\ To get a fair comparison of the optimizers capabilities we compared on the training loss, the evaluation loss and the test accuracy metrics.
-For all metrics we provide the median and the quartiles to analyze the hyperparameter sensitivity. \\ Much work has been done in recent years to find effective learning rate schedules for learning rate based optimizers.
-However, for \pal, the concept of a learning rate is missing.
-It would exceed the scope of this paper to analyze perfect hyperparameter schedules for \pal.
-Therefore, we compared the optimizers in their published form and did not apply any decay or further improving mechanisms.
+We performed a comprehensive evaluation to analyze the performance of \pal\ on a variety of deep learning optimization tasks.
+Therefore, we tested \pal\ on commonly used architectures on CIFAR-10 \cite{CIFAR-10}, CIFAR-100 \cite{CIFAR-10} and ImageNet \cite{IMAGENET}.
+For CIFAR-10 and CIFAR-100, we evaluated on DenseNet40 \cite{denseNet}, EfficientNetB0 \cite{efficientnet}, ResNet32 \cite{resnet} and MobileNetV2 \cite{mobilenet}.
+On ImageNet we evaluated on DenseNet121 and ResNet50.
+In addition, we considered an RNN trained on the Tolstoi war and peace text prediction task.
+We compare \pal\ to \textit{SLS}\cite{backtracking_line_search_NIPS}, whose Armijo variant is state-of-the-art in the line search field for DNNs at the time of writing.
+In addition, we compare against the following well studied and widely used first order optimizers: \textit{SGD} with momentum \cite{grad_descent}, \textit{ADAM}\cite{adam}, and \textit{RMSProp}\cite{rmsProp} as well as against \textit{SGDHD} \cite{hypergradientdescent} and \textit{ALIG} \cite{L4_alternative}, which automatically estimate learning rates in negative gradient direction and, finally, against the coin betting approach \textit{COCOB} \cite{cocob}.
+To perform a fair comparison, we compared various hyperparameter combinations of commonly used hyperparameters for each optimizer.
+In addition, we utilize those combinations to analyze the hyperparameter sensitivity for each optimizer.
+Since a grid search on Imagenet was too expensive, the best hyperparameter configuration of CIFAR-100's evaluation was used to test hyperparameter transferability.
+A detailed explanation of the experiments including hyperparameters and data augmentations used, are given in Appendix \ref{sec:further_experiment_information}.
+All in all, we trained over 4500 networks with Tensorflow 1.15 \cite{Tensorflow} on Nvidia Geforce GTX 1080 TI graphic cards.
+Since \pal\ is a line search approach, the predefined learning rate schedules of SGD and the generated schedules of \textit{SLS}, \textit{ALIG}, \textit{SGDHD} and \pal\ were compared.
+Due to normalization, \pal's learning rate is given by $s_{\text{upd}_t} / ||\mathbf{d}_t||$.